mtxr/SublimeText-SQLTools/index.md

 }
 ```

-## Using SQLTools with Mac OS X
+## Using SQLTools with MacOS

-Sublime Text has it's evironment variable `PATH` set from launchctl, not by your shell.
+Sublime Text has it's environment variable `PATH` set from launchctl, not by your shell.
 Binaries installed by packages such as homebrew, for instance `psql` DB CLI for `PostgreSQL`, cannot be found by Sublime Text and results in error in Sublime Text console by `SQLTools`.
 Installing the package `Fix Mac Path` or setting the full path to your DB CLI binary in `SQLTools.sublime-settings` resolves this issue.
 Package can be downloaded via [PackageControl](https://packagecontrol.io/packages/Fix%20Mac%20Path) or [github](https://github.com/int3h/SublimeFixMacPath).